Kalman Filtering for Navigation and Target Tracking:

 usual Hilbert Space-based derivation of Kalman filters, the Krein Space approach frequently involves

-matrices that are indefinite.
-The tool in common is still projections onto linear subspaces.
+of two positive definite matrices).
+The tool in common is still projections onto linear

 Also see or click on http://www.dtic.mil/cgi-bin/GetTRDoc?Location=U2&doc=GetTRDoc.pdf&AD=ADP011192 or please click on http://www.dtic.mil/dtic/tr/fulltext/u2/p011192.pdf

 Click here to download a 1.56MByte pdf file that demonstrates our Navigation familiarity by our pioneering new developments in using Inertial Navigation Systems and GPS in support of airborne platforms performing terrain mapping, which is a slide presentation corresponding to: Kerr, T. H., “Use of GPS\INS in the Design of Airborne Multisensor Data Collection Missions (for Tuning NN-based ATR algorithms),” Institute of Navigation Proceedings of GPS-94, pp. 1173-1188, 20-23 Sept.
 1994.
 Click here to download a 4.40MByte pdf file that conveys the entire report.
 (Thomas H. Kerr III became a senior member of AIAA via the required endorsements by running this specific report by Richard Battin [Draper Laboratory and MIT Aero. & Astro.] and by Wally Vander Velde [MIT Aero. & Astro.].)